The Republic of Korea Armed Forces was founded in 1948 in response to North Korean attacks leading to the Korean War

-In 1994 South Korea's government assumed all responsibility for its own military's affairs in peacetime.
+In 1994 South Korea's government assumed all responsibility for its own military's affairs during peacetime.
 In the event of war however, operational control (OPCON) however falls to CFC.
 All ROK military deployments in Afghanistan

 were undertaken on the initiative of its government and OPCON of their forces fell to ISAF (NATO) or Multinational Force-Iraq (USCENTCOM) respectively, not CFC.

-There has been recent debate within South Korea about whether total OPCON in time of war should be transferred back to it the ROK entirely.
+There has been recent debate within South Korea about whether total OPCON in time of war should be transferred back to the ROK entirely.
 The government of Park Geun-hye postponed a decision on the matter which was due at the end of 2014.

 Examples in fiction:

 - Featured prominently in the Korean War film Taegukgi.

 - Also the subject of the Korean movie Joint Security Area.

 - Korean soldiers are the main characters in two Korean horror movies directed by Kong Su-Chang.
 R-Point, set in Vietnam during the Vietnam War and The Guard Post, set on the DMZ in modern day Korea.
 The Other Wiki has detailed synopses of both.